tinjet11/BrickBreaker-Java-Coursework/README.md

 - `Menu Scene` added with `load game`,`start game`, `open settings` and `exit` function, also reused and act as the `Pause`, `Win` and `Lose` Scene
 - All time `highest score` can be `record` and will `update` when user win/lose with score higher than the previous highest score
 - Add a` pause button` to the game scene, user can `pause` and will open up menu scene, and can `resume` back by clicking resume button in menu scene
-- `Settings Scene `added with `adjusting end level`, `initial heart number function`, `also show brief description of Game Item` to user
+- `Settings Scene `added with function such as `adjusting end level`, `initial heart number `, `adjusting music volume`, `mute and unmute music`
 - Added a `penalty block`, when it is hit, a bomb will drop, if user not able to catch it, `deduct 10 points`
 - Added a new block, call `concrete block`, will be created when level reach 10.
 Player need to hit it 2 time to be able to destroy it, first hit will convert it to normal block
 - Added 3 `additional level`, previously playable level was until 17 only, now until 20.
 - improve the UI by adding a nice purple color with shadow and gradient
+- add `background music` to the game
+- add `Game Description Scene` page which show brief description about block type and drop item in the game
+- make paddle `change color` randomly when hit by ball
+- add `2 point` when in `goldStatus` Mode instead of previously 1 point only

 ### Features that Implemented but Not Working Properly:
-- background game music and block hit sound effect, I have created a sound manager and successfully can play, pause, mute the background music, but after that I notice a significant growth of thread usage in the program, and the game will crash after few level. it took me 3 day to figure out is the problem of game sound, so I remove it and after that the game run smoothly (Didn't have time to implement the above features again, because I decide to focus more on report writing and code refactoring)
+- block hit sound effect, not able to implement properly, also cause my thread usage increase significantly causing unresponsive game, so i remove the block hit sound effect from my game

 ### Features Not Implemented:
-- adjusting music volume in settings page, due to the above problem mention, I decide to give up the background game music so there is no need for this features
+- create multiple ball in the game
+- change game theme
+(i don't play game so can't think of other features already ...)

 ---